 Binning

-Bins aggregate points in a grid of rectangular bins created from geohashes.
+Bins aggregate features to a grid of rectangular bins created from geohashes.
 Bins always represent aggregated data in geographic space.
 The boundaries of each bin are discrete so there is no ambiguity regarding the geographic region of a bin's size and shape.
 Bins can be styled in the same way a layer can be styled.
 You can create aggregate fields to style the bins using any renderer that can be applied to a polygon FeatureLayer.

 Bins are static and do not regenerate as the user zooms in and out in the map.